upcs/cs341-spring-2025-cs341_sp25_avr/README.md

 To add a new row to the `Geo` table, follow these steps:

 1. **Determine the building name**: The building name should be a string that uniquely identifies the building.
-It should be in title case (e.g., "Shiley Hall").
+It should be in title case (e.g., "Shiley").
 2. **Determine the latitude and longitude bounds**: The latitude and longitude bounds should be decimal values that represent the maximum and minimum coordinates of the building.
 The bounds should be in the WGS84 coordinate system.
 3. **Use the correct data types**: The building name should be a string (VARCHAR(50)), and the latitude and longitude bounds should be decimal values (DOUBLE).
 4. **Insert the data**: Use a SQL INSERT statement to add the data to the `Geo` table.